-\begin{proof}[Proof of Theorem~\ref{corollarysmtg}] The proof of this Theorem is based in the results in \cite{Pardo+rivero+Vanschaik}.
+\begin{proof}[Proof of Theorem \ref{corollarysmtg}] The proof of this Theorem is based on the results of \cite{Pardo+rivero+Vanschaik}.
 When $q>0,$ both the upward and downward ladder height processes are killed subordinators.
-The Theorem~2.5 in \cite{Pardo+rivero+Vanschaik} implies that By Theorem~\ref{asym:2} we have that The temporal Wiener-Hopf factorisation $q=\kappa(q,0)\widehat{\kappa}(q,0),$ gives the characterization of the constant, which concludes the proof in this case.
+Then, Theorem~2.5 in \cite{Pardo+rivero+Vanschaik} implies that By Theorem~\ref{asym:2} we have The temporal Wiener-Hopf factorisation $q=\kappa(q,0)\widehat{\kappa}(q,0)$ then gives the characterisation of the constant, which concludes the proof in this case.